-- (16) Where relevant, staff representatives should be involved in any reflection on the lessons learned and the implementation of this Decision. - (17) It is necessary to establish a joint committee that assists DG HR in monitoring the effective implementation and compliance with this Decision.
-The joint committee may issue recommendations to DG HR in case it detects inconsistencies and/or unequal treatment in the implementation of this Decision. - (18) The Commission should evaluate this decision after 18 months at the latest and make appropriate adjustments, where necessary. - (19) Commission Decisions C(2014) 2502 final5 and C(2015) 9151 final6 should therefore be repealed. - (20) This Decision takes into account the standards set in Union legislation in the area of health and safety at work, in particular by Directive 2003/88/EC of the European Parliament and of the Council^{7.}
+- (17) Where relevant, the Staff Committee should be involved in any reflection on the lessons learned and the implementation of this Decision. - (18) The Joint Committee should assist the Human Resources and Internal Support Unit in monitoring the effective implementation and compliance with this Decision.
+The joint committee may issue recommendations to the Appointing Authority/Authority Authorised to Conclude Contracts of Employment in case it detects inconsistencies and/or unequal treatment in the implementation of this Decision. - (19) EMSA should evaluate this decision after 18 months at the latest. - (20) Therefore, EMSA's Administrative Board Decision of 14 November 2017 on the implementation of telework at EMSA is repealed and Commission Decision C(2014)2502 of 15 April 2014 on working time should no longer apply by analogy. - (21) This Decision takes into account the standards set in Union legislation in the area of health and safety at work, in particular by Directive 2003/88/EC of the European Parliament and of the Council 5.